Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

 When new hires come on board, make sure they get the employee handbook and understand what’s expected of them.

-It's also important to go over the code of conduct and let them know what happens if they step out of line.
+It's also important to go over the code of conduct and let them know the expectations at your company.

 Make it a point to review these policies during team meetings and training sessions regularly.